 So a drawback of having more time on my hands is it’s been harder to put off household chores…

-I’ve addressed this though by retreating to the ol’ galaxy far, far away and catching up with The Mandalorian – which turned out to be an incredibly moving trip!
+I’ve addressed this though by retreating to a galaxy far, far away and catching up with The Mandalorian – which turned out to be an incredibly moving trip!

 (SPOILERS ahead for The Mandalorian and Star Wars movies!!)